Evaluation of Test-Time Adaptation Under Computational Time Constraints: Introduction

 \section{Introduction}

 In recent years, Deep Neural Networks (DNNs) have demonstrated remarkable success in various tasks~\cite{he2016deep} thanks to their ability to learn from large datasets~\cite{deng2009imagenet}.
-However, a significant limitation of DNNs is their low performance when tested on out-of-distribution data, which violates the i.i.d. assumption~\cite{imagenetr,imagenetc,3dcc} (the training and testing data are from the same distribution).
-Such failure cases are concerning, since distribution shifts are common in real-world applications, \eg image corruptions~\cite{imagenetc}, changing weather conditions~\cite{sakaridis2021acdc}, or security breaches~\cite{goodfellow2014explaining}.
+However, a significant limitation of DNNs is their poor performance when tested on out-of-distribution data, which violates the i.i.d. assumption that the training and testing data are from the same distribution ~\cite{imagenetr,imagenetc,3dcc}.
+Such failure cases are concerning, since distribution shifts are common in real-world applications, \emph{e.g.}, image corruptions~\cite{imagenetc}, changing weather conditions~\cite{sakaridis2021acdc}, or security breaches~\cite{goodfellow2014explaining}.

 Test Time Adaptation (TTA) ~\cite{saenko2010adapting, ttt, liu2021ttt++} has demonstrated promising results for solving the above problem.
 TTA leverages the unlabeled data that arrives at test time by adapting the forward pass of pre-trained DNNs according to some proxy task~\cite{shot,pl}.
 Though recent methods have made significant progress at improving accuracy under distribution shifts~\cite{tent,eata,dda}, many of them incur high computational overhead.
 For instance, some methods require self-supervised fine-tuning on the data~\cite{chen2022contrastive}, while others perform a diffusion process per input~\cite{dda}.